-The effectiveness of vaccine programmes is limited by emerging mutations and adverse publicity limiting the uptake.
-The second and subsequent waves prove more deadly than the first and mortality rates remain elevated for much of the 2020s, creating a prolonged economic recession.
+The effectiveness of vaccine programs is limited by emerging mutations and adverse publicity limiting the uptake.
+The subsequent waves prove more deadly than those in 2020 and mortality rates remain elevated for much of the 2020s, creating a prolonged economic recession.
 Healthcare enters a downward spiral as our systems struggle to provide regular care during the ongoing pandemic.